12 inducted into Albert Lea Athletic Hall of Fame - Albert Lea Tribune

 12 inducted into Albert Lea Athletic Hall of Fame

-The Education Foundation of Albert Lea inducted 12 members into the Albert Lea Athletic Hall of Fame banquet Saturday evening at Wedgewood Cove Golf Course.
+The Albert Lea Athletic Hall of Fame inducted 12 members into its hallowed halls Saturday evening at Wedgewood Cove Golf Course.

 Six individual athletes, two coaches and one relay team consisting of four athletes were the newest inductees to be welcomed into the hall of fame.